sh1boot/sh1boot.github.io/_posts/2025-11-22-evenly-distirbuted-colours.md

 ("deep" colours) work well well for lines on light backgrounds and fill colours behind light text.

-I think maybe the saturation might need to be increased for thin lines to help compensate for the limited screen coverage, but I don't want to dive into that detail right now.
-But this might lead to needing four versions of the palette rather than two.
+Also, fills turn out to be easier to distinguish from each other than lines, so lines might need their saturation amplified a bit to compensate.
+Maybe.
+I don't want to go that deep right now.

+All that said; one should have other means to distinguish things because not everybody sees colour the same way.

+## Code plz!

 In CSS you can deduce a contrasting background colour with something
 like: `HSL(from currentColor 0, 0, clamp(0, l * -100 + 50, 1))` This